CTVA

 Connie Stevens sings.

-Red Skelton plays an (real) estate agent trying to sell a house before it
+Red Skelton plays a real estate agent trying to sell a house before it collapses.

 Director: Seymour Berns